-Huge Bets, Fast Buzzer: Sports Bettor Smashes Jeopardy!
+Huge Bets, Fast Buzzer: Sports Bettor Smashes 'Jeopardy!'
 Records

 He says he played the game very differently.
 "I was playing a game show like I had on my couch.
 My top priority wasn't maximizing winnings," he said.
 "I would never have had the stomach for those kinds of bets."

-Jennings told the magazine that he's surprised his record has stood for some 15 years.
+Jennings told the magazine that he is surprised his record has stood for some 15 years.
 "As a fan of the show, I'm actually rooting for James or anybody who can take a swing at that record," he added.

 Who will it be ... ? pic.twitter.com/UiuiljNCOh— Jeopardy! (@Jeopardy) April 8, 2019

 On April 8, Jeopardy! released a trailer pumping up excitement about the new challenger.
 "This April ... every record ... is in Jeopardy!" it said.
 "The next great champion ... is coming. ...
 Is it too soon to start making comparisons with Ken Jennings?"
-(Jeopardy! is filmed in advance – the episodes that have aired thus far were taped in early February, Holzhauer said.)
+(Jeopardy! is taped in advance — the episodes that have aired thus far were taped in early February, Holzhauer said.)

 "It's an honor to be compared to him, but he and I play very differently," said Holzhauer.
 "Studying his game film would be about as useful as someone my size trying to play like Shaq in a pickup basketball game."